-- 12.1 Ensure that appropriate HR strategies, policies and procedures are in place including remuneration and seek assurance from the CEO in relation to the application of these policies and procedures. - 12.2 Oversee the implementation of the Hospital's strategy on Human Resources arising from the Hospital's Strategic Plan. - 12.3 Ensure compliance with all statutory and administrative requirements re numbers, grading and terms and conditions for all employees of the Mercy University Hospital. - 12.4 Ensure compliance with health sector pay policy. - 12.5 Have oversight of senior management remuneration and compliance with public pay policy and the Department of Health Consolidated Payscales for the health sector and review on an annual basis. - 12.6 Set annual performance targets for the CEO and annually guide the evaluation for the CEO's performance against agreed Mercy University Hospital and personal objectives. - 12.7 Agree interview panels and partake as required in the selection for consultants post and positions reporting to the CEO. - 12.8 Recommend for Board approval candidates for Consultant posts and for positions reporting to the CEO. - 12.9 Review the Risk Register for HR. - 12.10 Monitor staffing levels vis-à-vis approved WTE ceiling and compliance with the Pay and Numbers Strategy.

-- 12.11 Access the Learning and development needs of the members of the Board of Directors. - 12.12 Review its terms of reference on an annual basis and recommend any changes to the Board.
+- Ensure that appropriate HR strategies, policies and procedures are in place including remuneration and seek assurance from the CEO in relation to the application of these policies and procedures; - Oversee the implementation of the Hospital's strategy on Human Resources arising from the Hospital's Strategic Plan; - Ensure compliance with all statutory and administrative requirements re numbers, grading and terms and conditions for all employees of the Mercy University Hospital; - Ensure compliance with health sector pay policy; - Have oversight of senior management remuneration and compliance with public pay policy and the Department of Health Consolidated Payscales for the health sector and review on an annual basis; - Set annual performance targets for the CEO and annually guide the evaluation for the CEO's performance against agreed Mercy University Hospital and personal objectives; - Agree interview panels and partake as required in the selection for consultants post and positions reporting to the CEO; - Recommend for Board approval candidates for Consultant posts and for positions reporting to the CEO; - Review the Risk Register for HR; - Monitor staffing levels vis-à-vis approved WTE ceiling and compliance with the Pay and Numbers Strategy; - Access the Learning and development needs of the members of the Board of Directors; - Review its terms of reference on an annual basis and recommend any changes to the Board; - Provide oversight of compliance with relevant employment law requirements in the overall context of the hospital's governance framework.

-12.13 To carry out such other HR requirements as requested by the Board of Directors.
+To carry out such other HR requirements as requested by the Board of Directors.

-- 13.1 The Chairman of the Committee shall report to the Board on its proceedings after each meeting on all matters within its duties and responsibilities. - 13.2 The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed. - 13.3 The Committee shall produce a report to be included in the Mercy University Hospital's annual report about its activities. - 13.4 No decision or recommendation of the Committee shall be valid until approved by the Board of Directors as a whole.
+- The Chairperson of the Committee shall report to the Board on its proceedings after each meeting on all matters within its duties and responsibilities; - The Committee shall make whatever recommendations to the Board it deems appropriate on any area within its remit where action or improvement is needed; - The Committee shall produce a report to be included in the Mercy University Hospital's annual report about its activities; - No decision or recommendation of the Committee shall be valid until approved by the Board of Directors as a whole.

-- 14.1 review its performance and Terms of Reference, as required, to ensure it is operating at maximum effectiveness, and recommend to the Board any changes it considers necessary for approval; and - 14.2 have access to sufficient resources in order to carry out its duties.
+- review its performance and Terms of Reference, as required, to ensure it is operating at maximum effectiveness, and recommend to the Board any changes it considers necessary for approval; and - have access to sufficient resources in order to carry out its duties.

-Nominations Committee
+Appendix 7 Nominations Committee